open-gpdb/gpdb/gpdb-doc/markdown/ref_guide/modules/gp_parallel_retrieve_cursor.html.md

 The `gp_parallel_retrieve_cursor` module has the following limitations:

--   The Pivotal Query Optimizer \(GPORCA\) does not support queries on a parallel retrieve cursor.
+-   The Tanzu Greenplum Query Optimizer \(GPORCA\) does not support queries on a parallel retrieve cursor.
 -   Greenplum Database ignores the `BINARY` clause when you declare a parallel retrieve cursor.
 -   Parallel retrieve cursors cannot be declared `WITH HOLD`.
 -   Parallel retrieve cursors do not support the `FETCH` and `MOVE` cursor operations.